AriFordsham/GHCWiki/type-functions-status.md

     - We infer the rigidity flag for the case scrutinee by generalising its type and checking whether that has an foralls at the top.
 It's rigid if it has no foralls.
     - if a pattern has a GADT constructor (ie, any constraints in the data constructor signature), the scutinee must be rigid,
     - we  need to know of types whether they are rigid (not only whether they contain unification variables, but by a flag in the environment that indicates whether the computation of that type involved non-rigid type variables)
-  - In `TcUnify`, make all occurs checks more elaborate.
-They should only **defer** if the checked variable occurs as part of an argument to a type family application; in other cases, still fail right away.
-DONE?
   - Re `tcfail167`, SPJ proposes that could generate a better error message, at least most of the time.
 If the "expected type" of a pattern is 's', and we meet a constructor with result type (T t1 ..tn), then one could imagine a 2-step process:

     1. check that 's' is (or can be made to be) of form (T ....)